-Or, you might discover that despite spending hours each week updating your Facebook page, it doesn’t send you much traffic at all.
-Then you can decide to invest your time in a social media platform that sends you more traffic, saving yourself some time and attracting more visitors.
+Or, you might discover that, despite spending hours each week updating your Facebook page, it doesn’t send you much traffic at all.
+Then you can decide to invest your time in a social media platform that sends you more traffic, saving yourself some valuable time while attracting more visitors.

 By basing your website strategy on insights you learn from Google Analytics, you can more effectively grow your traffic and save time in the process.

 Ready to get started?
 Let’s take a look at how to set up Google Analytics on your WordPress site.